 Black smoke can obscure exit routes in the event of a fire and hydrogen chloride gas can be deadly to both people and sensitive equipment.

-While, all of the cable ranges Biadi can be offered in LSF/LSHF/FR-PVC versions.
+While all of the cables range Biadi can be offered in LSF/LSHF/FR-PVC versions such as China network cable.
 When you see it, make the inquiry to us now!